plantoncloud/gitr/README.md

 *with gitr:*

-in iterm, from any subdirectory under any git repo
+from any subdirectory under any git repo in the terminal

 1. `gitr web` to check readme or `gitr pipe` to check pipeline